snaqvi1990/naqvilab/index.md

 ---
 ---

-# Quantitative principles of gene regulation in development & disease
+# Quantitative principles of gene regulation in development and disease
 {:.center}

 An engaging 1-3 sentence description of your lab.